grinnell-cs/csc151-images/_mps/recursive-image-construction.md

 '(![a center-aligned sequence of images (a center-aligned stack of images (a center-aligned sequence of images (a center-aligned stack of images (a solid black 5-by-20 ellipse above a solid black 7-by-20 ellipse) beside a center-aligned stack of images (a solid black 9-by-20 ellipse above a solid black 11-by-20 ellipse)) above a center-aligned sequence of images (a center-aligned stack of images (a solid black 13-by-20 ellipse above a solid black 15-by-20 ellipse) beside a center-aligned stack of images (a solid black 17-by-20 ellipse above a solid black 19-by-20 ellipse))) beside a center-aligned stack of images (a center-aligned sequence of images (a center-aligned stack of images (a solid black 21-by-20 ellipse above a solid black 23-by-20 ellipse) beside a center-aligned stack of images (a solid black 25-by-20 ellipse above a solid black 27-by-20 ellipse)) above a center-aligned sequence of images (a center-aligned stack of images (a solid black 29-by-20 ellipse above a solid black 31-by-20 ellipse) beside a solid black 33-by-20 ellipse)))](../images/mps/recursive-image-construction/image015.png))
 ```

-Write a pair of procedures, `repeatedly-combine-pairs-ab` and `repeatedly-combine-pairs-ba` that alternately apply `combine-pairs-ab` and `combine-pairs-ba` until the list contains only a single element.
+Write a pair of procedures, `repeatedly-combine-pairs-ab` and `repeatedly-combine-pairs-ba` that alternately apply `combine-pairs-above` and `combine-pairs-beside` until the list contains only a single element.
 At that point, you should return that element.
 The `ab` version should start with `above`.
 The `ba` version should start with `beside`.
 If the list is empty, return the special value `empty-image`, which is defined in the supplied code.

 ```
 > (repeatedly-combine-pairs-ab stuff)